 Current Focus of Activity

-In an additional work package, an efficient tool for further dynamic collaborative work will be developed.
-The pilot application, functioning as a prototype, is Propylaeum-VITAE, a bibliographical dictionary of archaeology in Germany, a cooperative project of, amongst others, the Romano-Germanic Commission (RGK), the “Verband der Landesarchäologen in Deutschland” (en.
-Association of State Archeologists in Germany), the "Rheinisches Landesmuseum Trier" (en.
-Rhenisch State Museum of Trier), the RGZM Mainz, the State Office for the Preservation of Historical Monuments Baden-Württemberg and of KAFU.
+In an additional work package, an efficient tool for further dynamic collaborative work, has been developed and will be deployed in the near future.
+The pilot application, functioning as a prototype, is Propylaeum-VITAE, a bibliographical dictionary of archaeology in Germany, a cooperative project of, amongst others, the Romano-Germanic Commission (RGK), the “Verband der Landesarchäologen in Deutschland”, the "Rheinisches Landesmuseum Trier", the RGZM Mainz, the State Office for the Preservation of Historical Monuments Baden-Württemberg and of KAFU.
+This tool will be launched in the beginning of 2019 and could be used for supplementary publication projects.

-In order to improve the access to licensed eBooks on a supraregional/national level, the first products are being provided via “FID-licenses” throughout Germany.
+In order to improve the access to licensed eBooks on a superregional/national level, the first products are being provided via “FID-licenses” throughout Germany.

-Furthermore, a new user service is under construction: Upon registering to this service, Propylaeum users can create individual profiles and determine if they would like to be informed on a daily, weekly, monthly or quarterly basis about new accessions via email or RSS feed.
+Furthermore, a new user service is available: Upon registering to this service, Propylaeum users are now able to create individual profiles and can chose if they would like to be informed on a daily, weekly, monthly or quarterly basis about new accessions via email or RSS feed.

 Do you have further questions?